neopilou/hassio-addons/Netgear-Sensors/README.md

 Publish txbs and rxbs in Mb/s of Netgear router on MQTT

 ### About
-This add-on allows you to publish txbs and rxbs traffic of you netgear router on MQTT This add-on work with Netgear R7800 (other models are not tested yet)
+This add-on allows you to publish txbs and rxbs traffic of you netgear router on MQTT, work with Netgear R7800 (other models are not tested yet)

 ### Installation
 1. Add the add-ons repository to your Hass.io instance: `https://github.com/neopilou/hassio-addons`